dansand/Python/part1/pythonmd.md

 ```
 Wonder why sometimes you call functions with a `.` at the end of a string (like `"Ola".upper()`) and sometimes you first call a function and place the string in parentheses?
 Well, in some cases, functions belong to objects, like `upper()`, which can only be performed on strings.
 In this case, we call the function a __method__.
 Other times, functions don't belong to anything specific and can be used on different types of objects, just like `len()`.
 That's why we're giving `"Ola"` as a parameter to the `len` function.

-### Summary

-OK, enough of strings.
-So far you've learned about:

-- __the prompt__ - typing commands (code) into the Python prompt results in answers in Python
-- __numbers and strings__ - in Python numbers are used for math and strings for text objects
-- __operators__ - like + and \*, combine values to produce a new one
-- a little look at __functions__ - like upper() and len(), that perform actions on objects.

-These are the basics of every programming language you learn.
-Ready for something harder?
-We bet you are!

 ## Errors